laino/blog/_posts/2014-10-09-how-to-not-run-a-filesharing-site.markdown

 This time knowing of every room they'd use in advance, I had quickly removed every last sliver of the content from Volafile.
 They tried to create new rooms for sharing their content for multiple days, but I was prepared this time and they had no chance to establish anything that lasted even a few hours.

-But the damange to Volafile's reputation was already done and the news reports started pouring in.
+But the damage to Volafile's reputation was already done and the news reports started pouring in.

 What went wrong?
 ----------------